sjentsch/lsjDocs/Ch17/Ch17_Epilogue_2.rst

    allows for the idea that your data might not be normally distributed, and allows for nonlinear relationships between predictors and outcomes.
-There are a lot of very handy analyses that you can run that fall within the GLM, so it’s a very useful thing to know about.
+There are a lot of very handy analyses that you can run that fall within the GLM, so it is a very useful thing to know about.

 -  **Survival analysis.** In chapter :doc:`../Ch02/Ch02_StudyDesign`, I talked about “differential attrition”, the tendency for people to leave the study in a non-random fashion.
-Back then, I was talking about it as a potential methodological concern, but there are a lot of situations in which differential attrition is actually the thing you’re interested in.
-Suppose, for instance, you’re interested in finding out how long people play different kinds of computer games in a single session.
+Back then, I was talking about it as a potential methodological concern, but there are a lot of situations in which differential attrition is actually the thing you are interested in.
+Suppose, for instance, you are interested in finding out how long people play different kinds of computer games in a single session.
 Do people tend to play RTS (real time strategy) games for longer stretches than FPS (first person shooter) games?
 You might design your study like this.
 People come into the lab, and they can play for as long or as little as they like.
-Once they’re finished, you record the time they spent playing.
-However, due to ethical restrictions, let’s suppose that you cannot allow them to keep playing longer than two hours.
+Once they are finished, you record the time they spent playing.
+However, due to ethical restrictions, let us suppose that you cannot allow them to keep playing longer than two hours.
 A lot of people will stop playing before the wo hour limit, so you know exactly how long they played.
-But some people will run into the two hour limit, and so you don’t know how long they would have kept playing if you’d been able to continue the study.
-As a consequence, your data are systematically *censored*: you’re missing all of the very long times.
+But some people will run into the two hour limit, and so you do not know how long they would have kept playing if you would been able to continue the study.
+As a consequence, your data are systematically *censored*: you are missing all of the very long times.
 How do you analyse this data sensibly?
-This is the problem that survival analysis solves.
-It is specifically designed to handle this situation, where you’re systematically missing one “side” of the data because the study ended.
-It’s very widely used in health research, and in that context it is often literally used to analyse survival.
+Thit is the problem that survival analysis solves.
+It is specifically designed to handle this situation, where you are systematically missing one “side” of the data because the study ended.
+It is very widely used in health research, and in that context it is often literally used to analyse survival.
 For instance, you may be tracking people with a particular type of cancer, some who have received treatment A and others who have received treatment B, but you only have funding to track them for 5 years.
 At the end of the study period some people are alive, others are not.
-In this context, survival analysis is useful for determining which treatment is more effective, and telling you about the risk of death that people face over time.
+In this context, survival analysit is useful for determining which treatment is more effective, and telling you about the risk of death that people face over time.

 -  **Mixed models.** Repeated measures ANOVA is often used in situations where you have observations clustered within experimental units.
-A good example of this is when you track individual people across multiple time points.
-Let’s say you’re tracking happiness over time, for two people.
+A good example of thit is when you track individual people across multiple time points.
+Let us say you are tracking happiness over time, for two people.
 Aaron’s happiness starts at 10, then drops to 8, and then to 6.
 Belinda’s happiness starts at 6, then rises to 8 and then to 10.
 Both of these two people have the same “overall” level of happiness (the average across the three time points is 8), so a repeated measures ANOVA analysis would treat Aaron and Belinda the same way.
-But that’s clearly wrong.
+But that is clearly wrong.
 Aaron’s happiness is decreasing, whereas Belinda’s is increasing.
 If you want to optimally analyse data from an experiment where people can change over time, then you need a more powerful tool than repeated measures ANOVA.
 The tools